SkiFire13/atpl-exercises/exercises/ex47.typ

 ]
 #solution[
   No, proceding by absurd, assume M well-typed.
-  So $gamma tack.r mif mtrue then 1 melse mfalse : T$ then by Inversion Lemma:
+  So $Gamma tack.r mif mtrue then 1 melse mfalse : T$ then by Inversion Lemma:
-  -$gamma tack.r mtrue:Bool$
+  - $Gamma tack.r mtrue:Bool$
-  -$gamma tack.r 1:T$
+  - $Gamma tack.r 1:T$
-  -$gamma tack.r mfalse:T$
+  - $Gamma tack.r mfalse:T$
   Applying again the inversion lemma $T=Bool$ and $T=Nat$ which is a contraddiction therfore M is not well-typed.
 ]